 Rob Sivak

-After reporting assignments at VOA's New York City, United Nations and Los Angeles bureaus, Rob spent two decades covering international food, farming and nutrition issues for VOA's 180-million worldwide listeners, and created and hosted several popular VOA science magazines.
-At Midday, he continued to pursue his passion for radio and his abiding interests in science, health, technology and politics.
+After reporting assignments at VOA's Washington DC, New York City, United Nations and Los Angeles bureaus, Rob spent two decades covering global food, farming and nutrition issues for VOA's then-360-million-strong worldwide audience, and created and hosted several popular VOA science shows.
+At WYPR, he continued to pursue his passion for radio and his abiding interests in science, public health, technology and politics.

 -